Valvide/Valvide/README.md

 <h1 align="center">Hi 👋, I'm simon</h1>
 <h3 align="center">Full-stack developer and Solution Architect for AWS </h3>
 Software engineer with 4+ years of experience.
-Worked for innovative startups, large enterprise IT support, and award-winning agencies.
-Familiar with both remote, and in-office roles.
-Always seeking to take ownership of the project and deliver faster than expected.
-Comfortable for web, mobile, and API development.
+Worked for innovative startups to large enterprises as IT support and award-winning agencies.
+Adept at both remote and in-office settings, I'm known for taking ownership and exceeding deadlines.My passion lies in full-stack development,  crafting web experiences, engaging mobile apps, and  APIs. integrate and contribute across project phases.

 ## 📚 Writing and Connecting
 Besides developing, I also run a Youtube  and TikTok Channel.